yaapu/FrskyTelemetryScript/README.md

 The script also support a "vocal fence" feature by setting a minimun altitude, a maximum altitude and a maximum distance alert.
 When the vehicle moves outside of the fence the script will play a vocal alert every n seconds.

+**Note: for versions 1.7.1 and above the battery monitoring engine has been modified to allow the voltage to drop below level for up to 4 seconds before triggering the alert.
+During this period the voltage background will flash to indicate that the alarm is about to be fired, if during this "grace" period the voltage raises above level the alarm is reset and not fired.**

 ## Script update rates

 - The script processes telemetry up to 60Hz
 - Screen is redrawn at 20Hz
-- VSpd sensor is exposed to OpenTX at 8Hz
-- All other frsky sensors are exposed to OpenTX at 4Hz
+- Frsky sensors are exposed to OpenTX at 4Hz
 - Events and alarms are checked at 2Hz

 ## Configuration